malmbergoe/DisplayHelloWorld/README.md

 - read in and understand how the bristolwatch code (using wiringPi) works.
 - based on this knowledge, create my own interfacing source code.

-This should enable me to write out text to the display...
+This should enable me to write out text to the display.